OASIS Immersion and UNIVRSE / XROAM Join Forces to Shape a New Framework for Immersive Destinations

 As part of the collaboration, selected XROAM free-roaming VR experiences will launch at OASIS Immersion

-Montreal beginning in April 2026, serving as the first pilot deployment of the HIDF concept.
+Montreal in Summer 2026, serving as the first pilot deployment of the HIDF concept.
 The pilot will

 act as a real-world testbed to validate an operational framework designed for future international scaling,